British exceptionalism backfires in style as Johnson tests positive for coronavirus

 Boris Johnson earlier this week.
 The PM delayed introducing containment measures in the UK, while trumpeting a controversial ‘herd immunity’ strategy.
 Photograph: PA Video/PA Wire

-The UK government’s 360-degree turn on coronavirus was metaphorically completed yesterday when the prime minister, Boris Johnson, his health minster, Matt Hancock, and his chief medical officer, Chris Whitty, revealed they had all tested positive for the virus and would be self-isolating.
+The UK government’s 360-degree turn on coronavirus was metaphorically completed yesterday when prime minister Boris Johnson, his health minster, Matt Hancock, and his chief medical officer, Chris Whitty, revealed they had all tested positive for the virus and would be self-isolating.

 Johnson began the month as a Covid-19 sceptic, playing down the threat, telling Britons they should “be going about their business as usual” and even boasting about shaking hands with people at a hospital that was treating coronavirus patients.